FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/preface/hp_ns_commands.md

 -   PKIUTIL: the command line interface to manage the local PKI
 -   PROFILE: customized file for accessing the other commands

-A description of these commands is provided in *Transfer CFT <span class="mc-variable Primary.Transfer_CFT version_long variable">3.9</span> Users Guide.*
+A description of these commands is provided in *Transfer CFT Users Guide.*

 ### Launch PROFILE